Getting to Coachella 2026: Arrival Guide

 The first acts don't start until mid-afternoon.
 Arriving at 2-3pm means shorter entry lines, cooler temperatures for the walk in, and you haven't burned three hours standing around.
 Peak crowd arrives 4-6pm.

-Sunday arrival is the easiest day.
+Sunday is usually the easiest arrival day

 Fewer people, shorter lines, more relaxed security.
 If you're doing single-day passes, Sunday gives you the smoothest experience from a logistics standpoint.
 Friday is chaos by comparison.